smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 transcriptomic methods map positions of individual cells in a tissue and their expression in space, clarifying the physical relationships between cells.
-This spatial information positions cell-to-cell interactions within tissues, delivering comprehensive gene expression profiling of tissues.
-Spatial transcriptomics is used to shed light on questions in neurobiology, tumor biology and more.
+This spatial information positions cell-to-cell interactions within tissues, delivering comprehensive gene expression profiling within tissues.
+Spatial transcriptomics can shed light on questions in neuroscience, cancer biology and more.

 ## Spatial transcriptomics technologies
+Spatial transcriptomics technologies fall within two broad groups: imaging-based methods and sequencing based methods.
 Imaging-based technologies read transcriptomes with microscopy using in situ sequencing or multiplexed fluorescence in situ hybridization (FISH).
 The kinds of biological questions that can be answered with imaging-based methods are, for example, ............

+Sequencing-based methods capture and sequence RNA in situ.

 describe target coverage, spatial resolution and throughput for each method ....